BrianPugh/cyclopts/docs/source/getting_started.rst

    Hello Alice!

 The command line input ``"3"`` is converted to an integer because the parameter ``count`` has the type hint ``int``.
-Cyclopts natively handles all python builtin types (and more!); see :ref:`Coercion Rules` for more details.
+Cyclopts natively handles all python builtin types (and more!).
+See :ref:`Coercion Rules` for more details.
 Cyclopts adheres to Python's argument binding rules, allowing for both positional and keyword arguments.
 All of the following CLI invocations are equivalent:

 .. code-block:: console

-   $ python main.py Alice 3
+   $ python main.py Alice 3                  # Supplying arguments positionally.
-   $ python main.py --name Alice --count 3
+   $ python main.py --name Alice --count 3   # Supplying arguments via keywords.
-   $ python main.py --name=Alice --count=3
+   $ python main.py --name=Alice --count=3   # Using = for matching keywords to values is allowed.
-   $ python main.py --count 3 --name=Alice
+   $ python main.py --count 3 --name=Alice   # Keyword order does not matter.
-   $ python main.py Alice --count 3
+   $ python main.py Alice --count 3          # positional followed by keyword
-   $ python main.py --count 3 Alice
+   $ python main.py --count 3 Alice          # Keywords can come before positional if the keyword is later in the function signature.

-Positional arguments cannot be specified after a prior argument in the function signature was specified via keyword (same as python).
+Like calling functions in python, positional arguments cannot be specified after a prior argument in the function signature was specified via keyword.
 For example, you cannot supply the count value ``"3"`` positionally while the value for ``name`` is specified via keyword:

 .. code-block:: bash